ibm-cloud-docs/discovery-data/curations.md

 The Curations feature is beta functionality.
 {: beta}

 Use curations to specify the exact document to return in response to a specific query.
 Curations can guarantee that frequent or important questions always return the most valuable document.
-The `confidence_score` for a curated query will always be `1.00000`.
+The `confidence_score` for a curated query is always `1.00000`.

 This beta feature is only available when using the API and can be used to specify up to 1,000 curations.
 For details, see [Create curation](https://{DomainName}/apidocs/discovery-data#createcuration){: external} in the API reference.